cs3org/eos-reva-plugin/CONTRIBUTING.md

 The repository contains several sets of directories with code: `cmd/` and `pkg/` contain the main source code files.

-The dependencies of REVA are kept in the `go.mod` file in the root of the repository.
+The dependencies of the plugin are kept in the `go.mod` file in the root of the repository.
 In general we don't like to add new dependencies to the project and we try to stick as much as possible to the standard Go library.
 In cases this is not convenient, we accept only external libraries that have a permissive license.